wp-plugins/field-trip/readme.txt

 = 1.0.0-beta.06.04.2013 =
 *Fix: Title for images in feed sometimes isn't populated.
 Fallback to alt attribute if title attribute doesn't exist on image.

+== Upgrade Notice ==
+= 1.1.2 =
+Added ability to specify a custom FeedBurner URL if using one of the FeedBurner Redirect plugins to prevent Field Trip from breaking.